Vicinity Centres Queens Plaza Tenancy Redevelopment

 MS Queensland – Springfield, Lutwyche

-Gripfast Consulting is the client side project manager helping MS Queensland manage the contracts and process to ensure that the project is delivered on time, in budget and to the quality standards expected by MS Queensland.
-Gripfast was also appointed to guide MS Queensland through the design phase of the Springfield project, helping then integrate and facilitate the finer details required in specialised project for residents with medium to high care needs.
-This relationship with MS Queensland had been fruitful for both parties, resulting in Gripfast’s appointment to advise on MS Queensland’s future projects in Lutwyche and Wynnum.
+Gripfast Consulting was the client-side project manager helping MS Queensland manage the contracts and process to ensure that the project was delivered on time, in budget and to the quality standards expected by MS Queensland.
+Gripfast was also appointed to guide MS Queensland through the design phase of the Springfield project, helping them integrate and facilitate the finer details required in specialised project for residents with medium to high care needs.
+This relationship with MS Queensland has been fruitful for both parties, resulting in State and National awards, and Gripfast’s appointment to advise on MS Queensland’s future projects in Lutwyche and Wynnum.

 The Springfield project is a development being undertaken with Springfield Land Corporation and will form part of the wider Springfield health and wellness precinct.
 The project will be a five-storey development with parking and entry on the ground floor, a total of eighteen independent living units on levels 1-3 and a common living area incorporating kitchen, dining and lounge areas as well as a therapy room/gym and staff offices.
 The design is in accordance with current ‘best practice’, industry standards and MSQ’s high standard of care model.
 The development will encourage and support independent living while providing the residents with the support and care needed.